Тремор

 Фізіологічний тремор

 No treatment is necessary unless symptoms are bothersome.
-Avoiding triggers (such as caffeine, fatigue, sleep deprivation, drugs, and, when possible, stress and anxiety) can help prevent or reduce symptoms.
+Avoiding triggers (such as caffeine, fatigue, sleep deprivation, certain medications, and, when possible, stress and anxiety) can help prevent or reduce symptoms.

-Physiologic tremor is enhanced by alcohol withdrawal, by hyperthyroidism, and by use of drugs and by conditions that can cause tremor.
+Physiologic tremor is enhanced by alcohol withdrawal, by hyperthyroidism, and by use of medications and by conditions that can cause tremor.
 The tremor responds to treatment of the underlying condition.

-Oral benzodiazepines (eg, diazepam 2 to 10 mg, lorazepam 1 to 2 mg, oxazepam 10 to 30 mg) given 3 or 4 times a day may be useful for people with tremor and chronic anxiety, but continuous use should be avoided.
-Propranolol (20 to 80 mg orally 4 times a day) and other beta-blockers are often effective for tremor enhanced by drugs or acute anxiety (eg, stage fright).
+Oral benzodiazepines can provide short-term benefit, but continuous use should be avoided because dependence is possible.
+Long-term intermittent use is reasonable but chronic daily use is associated with increased risk of dementia.
+Propranolol (20 to 80 mg orally 4 times a day) and other beta-blockers are often effective for tremor enhanced by medications or acute anxiety (eg, stage fright).

 Есенціальний тремор

-Second-line drugs are topiramate 25 to 100 mg orally 2 times a day and gabapentin 300 mg orally 2 or 3 times a day.
-Benzodiazepines may be added if other drugs do not control the tremor.
+Second-line medications are topiramate 25 to 100 mg orally 2 times a day and gabapentin 300 mg orally 2 or 3 times a day.
+Benzodiazepines may be added if other medications do not control the tremor, but long-term use should be avoided if possible.

 Тремтіння мозочка

-No effective drug is available; physical therapy (eg, weighting the affected limbs, teaching patients to brace the proximal limb during activity) sometimes helps.
+No effective medication is available; physical therapy (eg, weighting the affected limbs, teaching patients to brace the proximal limb during activity) sometimes helps.

 Паркінсонічний тремор